casualwriter/casualwriter.github.io/powerchrome/get-started.md

 ### Mini Button

-Up to 6 mini-buttons are available in the bottom-right corner.
+Up to 6 mini-buttons can be customized in the bottom-right corner.

 Normally, it is setup in the event of `onPageReady()`